 But it wasn’t pretty.
 Interesting, for sure, but not pretty.
 Barnacles encrusted most of the top (spire area) and most of the 10-inch long seashell was covered in black “skin” called periostracum.
 That info came from my seashell book, “Florida’s Living Beaches“.

 I’ve never had such a messed up shell to clean, so I searched for a way to remove the coating and maybe see the shell colors underneath.
 I began by using my son’s toothbrush and scrubbing at the coating.
 (He’ll never know – haha, just kidding.
 Of course I bought him a new one).

-As of today, the photo below is what my horse conch looks like.
+As of this writing, the photo below this is what my horse conch looks like.
 The barnacles have been chipped away and some of the periostracum has been removed.
-After I soaked the shell overnight, the barnacles could be chipped off with a butter knife – it’s all I had.
+After I soaked the shell overnight in plain water, the barnacles could be chipped off with a butter knife – it’s all I had.
 I find that letting the shell dry out makes the brown stuff flaky so I can brush it off.
 But this process is going to take a while.

 Pam’s Tutorial For How To Clean Horse Conch Shells contains lots of great information.
 I notice that her black / brown shell was not totally cleaned up.
 But she had two others that ended up beautiful.